Han (cultural)

 The historicity of han in premodern Korea is disputed.
-An example of han as a collective expression was observed by Westerners in 1907, but a national culture of han did not exist in Korea.
+A national culture of han did not exist in premodern Korea.
 The contemporary concept of han, that it is a national characteristic of the Korean people, is a modern phenomenon that originated during the Japanese occupation of Korea from Japanese colonial stereotypes and the characterization of Korean art and culture as "sorrowful" in Yanagi Sōetsu's theory of the "beauty of sorrow".
 The idea that han is a specifically Korean characteristic was adopted and popularized by Koreans in the 20th century.
+Han has declined significantly in South Korea but maintains popularity in the Korean American community.

 Definitions and characteristics

 Han is derived from the Chinese character 恨, which means resentment, hatred, or regret.

 Definitions and characteristics of han are highly subjective.
 According to the Translation Journal, "Han is frequently translated as sorrow, spite, rancor, regret, resentment or grief, among many other attempts to explain a concept that has no English equivalent."
 The novelist Pak Kyongni describes han as both sadness and hope.
 The film director Im Kwon-Taek, many of whose films deal with han, says that Koreans have different interpretations of han.

 Joshua D. Pilzer defines han: "A complex emotional cluster often translated as 'resentful sorrow.'
 Thought by many to be essentially Korean, and by many others to be the product of modern, post-colonial efforts to create a 'Korean' essence."